pulumi/docs/content/docs/clouds/gcp/get-started/next-steps.md

 Congrats!
 You've deployed your first project on Google Cloud with Pulumi.
 Here are some next steps, depending on your learning style.

+## Try Pulumi ESC (Environments, Secrets, and Configuration)

+[Pulumi ESC](/docs/esc/) is a centralized secrets management and orchestration service.
+It introduces the concepts of _environments_ --- managed collections of static and dynamic settings that you can use to configure any project, stack, application, or service, including with short-lived cloud credentials through OpenID Connect.

+With Pulumi ESC you can:

+- **Stop secret sprawl.** Pull and sync configuration and secrets with any secrets store – including HashiCorp Vault, AWS Secrets Manager, Azure Key Vault, GCP Secret Manager, 1Password, and more – and consume in any application, tool, or CI/CD platform.
+- **Trust (and prove) your secrets are secure.** Every environment can be locked down with role-based access controls (RBAC) and versioned with all changes fully logged for auditing.
+- **Ditch `.env` files.** No more storing secrets in plaintext on dev computers.
+Developers can easily access secrets via CLI, API, Kubernetes operator, the Pulumi Cloud UI, and in-code with Typescript/Javascript, Python, and Go SDKs.

+{{< get-started-next-step path="/docs/esc/get-started" label="Learn more about Pulumi ESC" ref="gs-gcp-esc" >}}

 ## Learn Pulumi

 Dive into Learn Pulumi for a comprehensive walkthrough of key Pulumi concepts in the context of a real-life application.